 How to Make the Sweet and Sour Butterhead Salad?

 First, I prepare the butterhead lettuce, which I have to wash off any traces of sand or earth.
 To do this, I open the leaves one by one, put them in a strainer, wash them well under running water, and then let them drain.

 Because lettuce leaves will be soaked in water, they should not be dried or wiped.
-On the contrary, if consumed later, they can be left in cold water to remain fresh and crispy.
+On the contrary, they can be left in cold water to remain fresh and crispy if consumed later.

 Depending on the size of the leaves, it is advisable to break or cut them into smaller pieces to consume them more easily.
 I chose to cut them into wider strips.

 Separately I make the butterhead salad dressing which is a special one for this recipe.
 I will first mix a tablespoon and a half of sea salt in a mixing bowl with four tablespoons of sugar and 120 ml (0.5 cups) of wine vinegar.
 Dilute this dressing with 300 ml (1.25 cups) of water and mix until the salt and sugar dissolve.